GavinHaLab/BLCA-subtype-evolution-paper/pipelines/README.md

+# Variant Calling Pipelines

-The pipelines used in this project are added to this folder, the other pipelines which have been used and have already a github link are in the methods with the links.
+This folder contains custom pipelines used for variant calling in this project.
+Pipelines already published and available on GitHub are referenced in the manuscript Methods section with direct links.

-1. Strelka2 - has a folder with its respective snakefile and config files.
-2. MuSE and Varscan2 are as shell scripts that run single tumor with matched normal.
-This bash script was used within a wrapper to submit multiple jobs on the HPC cluster.
+## Contents

+- **Strelka2/**
+  Contains the Snakemake workflow and configuration files used to run Strelka2.

+- **MuSE.sh**, **Varscan2.sh**
+  Shell scripts to run MuSE and Varscan2 for a single tumor-normal pair.
+These were executed via wrappers to parallelize submissions on an HPC cluster.

+## Notes

+- Each script is self-contained with usage instructions in the header.
+- Paths and parameters may need adjustment based on your environment or cluster setup.